shockdesign/picoTracker/docs/MANUAL.md

 ## config.xml

 A `config.xml` file can be placed on the root of the SD card.
-The only configuration options right now are the interface colors and setting the keymap "style".
+The only configuration options right now are the interface colors, setting the keymap "style" and setting the sound output for easy listening or loud.

 This is an example config file:
 ```
 <CONFIG>
     <BACKGROUND value="0F0F0F" />
     <FOREGROUND value="ADADAD" /> <!-- text and cursor in cursor -->
     <HICOLOR1 value="846F94" /> <!-- row count in song screen -->
     <HICOLOR2 value="6B316B" />  <!-- inverted highlight, eg. "Song" screen label -->
     <INFOCOLOR value="33EE33"> <!-- information displays eg. used for battery gauge ok level -->
     <WARNCOLOR value="11EE22"> <!-- warning displays eg. battery gauge low level -->
     <ERRORCOLOR value="FF1111"> <!-- error displays eg. battery gauge critical level -->
     <CURSORCOLOR value="224400">  <!-- ?? -->
     <CONSOLECOLOR value="99FFAA"> <!-- ?? -->
     <KEYMAPSTYLE value="M8" /> <!-- use M8 style keymap layout -->
+    <SOUNDOUTPUT value="LINEOUT" /> <!-- use louder lineout driver for greater volume from the sound output jack -->
 </CONFIG>
 ```

+With sound output, any value other than "LINEOUT" (including not being specified) for the `SOUNDOUTPUT` setting will have the effect of selecting the default "Headphone" output which is lower for a safer listening experience.

 The "M8 style" keymap is as shown below: